 Starting with ‘why’ gives people a reason to buy from you.

 For example, Apple may not differ from its competition in several ways, but it communicates its ‘why’.
 They exist to challenge the status quo and empower the individual.

 In everything Apple says and does, they’re challenging the status quo, which is why its customers perceive the company as authentic.

 In your case, you may say: “My company’s purpose is to provide pet-sitting services that allow pets of all types to feel loved, cared for, and cherished,” for example.

 A real-life example is the case of Nice footwear.
 The company’s mission statement is as shown below:

 Also Read: Best Thank You Messages For Boss

 Source: NICE footwear

-Once you have a rough draft of your ‘why’ added to the statement, see if it captures everything you’d like to say, or you can phrase it better.
+Once you have added a rough draft of your ‘why’ to the statement, see if it captures everything you’d like to say or if you can phrase it better.

 So, for instance, you can say: “At PetXYZ, we treat pets in a way that’s good for their health and exceeds our customers’ expectations.”